cursedastronaut/RedStar-Notes-and-Hack/README.md

 chmod +x your_folder/defuse.sh
 your_folder/defuse.sh
 ```

+## Installing additional official packages
+Mount the installation media, and open "프로그람 ... 밎 삭제".
+It should prompt you the location of the media
+(most likely `/media/[media-name]`), click on it.
+Then, you'll have a long list of apps you can add such
+as games, Flash Player, or even a programming IDE.
+Just check what you want ot install.
+You can uncheck
+something to uninstall it.

 ## Enabling other repositories
 ## Downloading RPM by hands
 Go and download what you need there.
 Fedora 8 is used as RedStar is quite old.